Mind the Generative Details: Direct Localized Detail Preference Optimization for Video Diffusion Models: Related Work

 \subsection{Preference Learning for Video Generation}

-As a prominent alignment technique, Direct Preference Optimization (DPO) ~\cite{rafailov2023direct} has emerged in large language models.
-It provides a training strategy that relies solely on curated positive–negative sample pairs, eliminating the need for an explicit reward model and thus mitigating the adverse effects (\emph{e.g.} reward hacking) of other RLHF approaches (Reinforcement Learning from Human Feedback)~\cite{schulman2017proximal, zheng2023secrets}.
-Since ~\cite{diffusionDPO} first extends DPO to diffusion models and validates its effectiveness on text-to-image synthesis, preference optimization has been increasingly embraced for visual generation.
-Subsequent efforts port this paradigm to video ~\cite{lift,densedpo,videodpo, personalvideo,videoalign,yang2025ipo}: ~\cite{lift} trains a reward model on a human-curated dataset and refines the T2V model via reward-weighted likelihood maximization. ~\cite{videodpo} introduces a pipeline that constructs a preference score to collect pair-wised data, improving visual quality and semantic alignment through preference optimization. ~\cite{videoalign} leverages a multi-dimensional video evaluator and flow-based alignment, enhancing generation capability.
+Direct Preference Optimization (DPO)~\cite{rafailov2023direct}, a prominent alignment technique from large language models, offers a training strategy based solely on curated positive–negative pairs, avoiding explicit reward modeling and mitigating issues like reward hacking in RLHF~\cite{schulman2017proximal, zheng2023secrets}.
+Since~\cite{diffusionDPO} first extended DPO to diffusion models for text-to-image synthesis, preference optimization has been increasingly adopted for video generation~\cite{lift, densedpo, videodpo, personalvideo, videoalign, yang2025ipo}.
+For instance,~\cite{lift} trains a reward model on human-curated data to refine T2V models via reward-weighted likelihood;~\cite{videodpo} constructs preference scores for pairwise data collection to improve visual quality and alignment;~\cite{videoalign} leverages multi-dimensional evaluation and flow-based alignment to enhance generation capability.

-Despite this progress, current video DPO methods rely heavily on multi-sample ranking.
-However, the differences between ranked videos are often global, inconsistent, or dominated by stochastic noise rather than interpretable quality degradation.
-More critically, they overlook local failure modes—such as flickering objects or distorted regions—that disproportionately affect human perception.
-This limitation not only weakens the learning signal but also hinders fine-grained control over video quality.
-Our work addresses these issues by constructing preference pairs with controlled, localized corruptions and optimizing alignment within the affected spatio-temporal regions explicitly.
+However, existing video DPO methods predominantly rely on multi-sample ranking, where differences between videos are often global, inconsistent, or dominated by stochastic noise rather than interpretable quality degradation.
+More critically, these approaches overlook local failure modes—such as flickering objects or distorted regions—that disproportionately affect human perception.
+This limitation weakens the learning signal and hinders fine-grained quality control.
+Our work addresses these issues by constructing preference pairs with controlled, localized corruptions and explicitly optimizing alignment within the affected spatio-temporal regions.